Nearly two years ago I went to the movie premiere of ‚Urban And The Shed Crew‘.

 The film ends with the positive picture of Urban going to school finally.

 Some days ago I read a blogpost about a newspaper article telling that Lee has died.

 He must have been around 35 years old.
 The article in the Yorkshire Evening Post doesn’t say why or from what he died.
 But it quotes Bernard Hare:

-It made me very sad.
+Reading this made me very sad.

 I remember that I found this moment in the cinema remarkable.

-This moment just happened because Bernard Hare took responsibility in a very unusual way by changing his own life to be able to change Lee’s life.
+Having read the book I knew that this moment just happened because Bernard Hare took responsibility in a very unusual way by changing his own life to be able to change Lee’s life.